 Why get outside in the bitter cold?

-You might feel an urge to get out, to keep you fit, to embrace what life offers, to explore, or to just capture what you need to.
+You might feel an urge to get out and embrace what life has to offer, to explore and venture out.

 Before you venture outdoors, it helps to have the proper apparel and gear, and the right knowledge of survival skills if you are venturing far afield.
 And, to be prepared for extremes in outdoor conditions.